-Total water consumption at this facility (megaliters/year) 24.5
+Total water consumption at this facility (megaliters/year)

-Comparison of total consumption with previous reporting year Much lower
+Comparison of total consumption with previous reporting year

-Water used in amenities decreased substantially between 2019/20 and 2020/21 reflecting the impact of the coronavirus pandemic on occupation of offices.
+Water used in amenities continued to decrease between 2020/21 and 2021/22, reflecting the impact of the coronavirus pandemic on the occupation of offices.
 SSE continues to implement ongoing water efficiency, behavioural change and saving programme in its non-operational offices, data centres and depots.